I want a career helping people – what are my options?

 Likewise, as a nurse you can work with patients in a huge variety of settings.
 As well as hospital wards, there are jobs in GP surgeries, assisting surgeons in theatre, or visiting people in their own homes as a district nurse.
 You could specialise as an adult nurse, children’s nurse, neonatal nurse (working with newborn babies), mental health nurse or learning disabilities nurse.
-Nurses need a degree – most study for this full time at university, though a new nursing degree apprenticeship has just been launched, which will offer you the opportunity to work for the NHS while studying and have your tuition fees paid for you.
+Nurses need a degree – most study for this full time at university, though you can qualify through a nursing degree apprenticeship , which will offer you the opportunity to work for the NHS while studying and have your tuition fees paid for you.
 Find out more about degrees in nursing.

 There are numerous types of psychology careers, many of which involve helping people.
 Some are in healthcare: health psychologists deal with psychological aspects of physical health (eg giving up smoking), clinical psychologists and counselling psychologists work mainly in mental health, and neuropsychologists help those with brain injuries.
 Other careers include educational psychology (helping children who are struggling to learn) and forensic psychology (working with prisons to reduce offending).
 You’ll need a degree in psychology – take a look at our guide to what studying psychology involves and the qualifications you need to get a place on a course.